ahmeterdem1/SSL-Messager/README.md

 banned.csv is an ip list which has all banned ip's.
 To unban, edit the file.

 dev_client.py is to send queries by hand, and therefore to debug.
-It is a good tool to see if any malformed queries or injecitons generate.
+It is a good tool to see if any malformed queries or injections generate.

 ## Protocol